What Vegans Eat on a Whole Foods Plant Based Diet

 - beans/peas/lentils – 1 1/2 cups cooked whole beans, or 3/4 cup bean dip/humus, or 3 cups fresh or frozen peas.
 Soak dry beans overnight and drain before cooking with fresh water if you are concerned about mineral deficiencies.
 [Avoid all soy products – AW]

-- whole grains – 1 1/2 cups (or equivalent in whole grain pasta, bread, etc.) quinoa, millet, gluten free oatmeal, rice, amaranth, or teff.
+- whole grains & grain-like seeds – 1 1/2 cups (or equivalent in whole grain pasta, bread, etc.) quinoa, millet, gluten free oatmeal, rice, amaranth, or teff.
 Soak dry grains overnight and drain before cooking with fresh water if you are concerned about mineral deficiencies.
-[Avoid corn, buckwheat, wheat, and gluten – AW]
+[Avoid corn, buckwheat, wheat, rye, barley, spelt, and all gluten – AW] Note: If you are dealing with health issues, particularly variations of strep, avoid all grains – AW

 - nuts – 1/4 cup raw nuts, assorted, or 2 Tbs. raw nut butter (not including coconut, peanut, or chestnut).
-[If you have mineral deficiencies, soaking overnight will help remove the phytates that can block mineral absorption.]
+[If you have mineral deficiencies, soaking overnight will help remove the phytates that can block mineral absorption, otherwise it’s not a problem.]

-- fermented foods – sauerkraut, coconut kefir, and nut milk kefir, apple cider vinegar, chick pea miso (these may help support mineral absorption when eaten with other foods).
+- Fermented foods – sauerkraut, coconut kefir, and nut milk kefir, cashew yogurt, apple cider vinegar, chickpea miso.
+They may help support mineral absorption when eaten with other foods.
+(These are allowed, but not recommended on the Medical Medium protocol.
+Avoid them if you are dealing with health issues.)

-- sprouts – especially broccoli sprouts [avoid alfalfa sprouts, because they tend to grow mold, and a lot of alfalfa is now GMO].
+- Sprouts – especially broccoli sprouts [avoid alfalfa sprouts, because they tend to grow mold, and a lot of alfalfa is now GMO].
 Sprouts are an amazingly nutritious addition to any diet especially if you cannot eat nuts, seeds, or certain grains.
+Grow your own sprouts!

 Water – The general rule is 1/2 oz. water per pound of body weight per day.
-For example, a 128 lb. person would need 64 oz. pure water (ideally, with a little lemon or lime juice squeezed in – AW) – more if you are active, if the weather is hot, and/or if you weigh more.
+For example, a 128 lb. person would need 64 oz. pure water (ideally, with a little lemon or lime juice squeezed in – AW).
+Drink more if you are active, if the weather is hot, and/or if you weigh more.
+You can drink less if you are eating lots of raw fruits.
+Your urine should be light yellow.

 For a great talk on hydration listen to Anthony William, The Medical Medium here – https://soundcloud.com/medicalmedium/chronic-dehydration – He takes a while to get to the point, but the information is excellent.